Clone High: Development

 The show was created by Phil Lord and Christopher Miller, seen here at San Diego Comic-Con in 2013.

 Phil Lord and Christopher Miller first met together while they were attending Dartmouth College.
 The profiles of Lord and Miller on the college's newspaper caught the attention to former Disney chairman Michael Eisner.
 Lord and Miller attended a two-minute interview with animation executives at Walt Disney Studios in Burbank, California.
 The next day, they signed a development deal at Walt Disney Television Animation to create Saturday-morning cartoons.
 They spent a year trying to create a Saturday morning show but felt that they were not "Disney brand" enough to pitch it.
-They were later hired by Touchstone Television to create primetime programming,' and they wrote a few episodes of Zoe, Duncan, Jack and Jane and Go Fish.
-The show was originally pitched to the Fox Broadcasting Company, who purchased the show but decided not to order it to series due to a "regime change".
-Miller deemed it the "easiest pitch ever," considering the show's use of famous figures.
-Following Fox's rejection, MTV purchased the program in May 2001.
-Lord and Miller met and pitched the idea to their godfather Bill Lawrence, who started working on the first season of Scrubs at the time.
-Having difficulty affording an office, Lawrence helped Lord and Miller to have their offices at an empty part of North Hollywood Medical Center, where Scrubs was filmed.
-The show was at a low, limited budget, costing approximately $750,000 per episode.
-According to Miller during an interview with Entertainment Weekly in 2017, Clone High helped Lord and Miller learn about filmmaking, including editing and execution of timing.
+They were later hired by Touchstone Television to create primetime programming,' writing a few episodes of Zoe, Duncan, Jack and Jane and Go Fish.

-The series started development after they graduated in college and landed a deal at Walt Disney Television Animation.
+Clone High started development after they graduated in college and landed a deal at Walt Disney Television Animation.
 While attempting to develop a Saturday-morning cartoon, Miller developed the show's premise with the clones attending at a university on a notebook.
 Lord later changed the show's setting to a high school, attempting to lean into the tropes of teen dramas, a popular genre at the time.
 While making lists of people "everybody [had] heard of", they found themselves limited in the number of historical figures they could depict, in consideration with avoiding "litigious estates" (such as the families of Albert Einstein and Marilyn Monroe) and "keeping in mind" with the viewership of MTV.
 The show's depiction of Gandhi was based on people in high school and college Lord and Miller knew, who were of Indian descent that had a lot of boundaries and expectations by their families.'
 His "party guy" persona was borrowed from their research, through which Lord and Miller found out that he was a party guy when he was young and in law enforcement school.

+Clone High was initially pitched to the Fox Broadcasting Company, who purchased the show but decided not to order it to series due to a "regime change".
+Miller deemed it the "easiest pitch ever," considering the show's use of famous figures.
+Following Fox's rejection, MTV purchased the program in May 2001.
+Later, Lord and Miller met and pitched the idea to their godfather Bill Lawrence, who started working on the first season of Scrubs at the time.
+Having difficulty affording an office, Lawrence helped Lord and Miller locate their offices at an empty portion of North Hollywood Medical Center, where Scrubs was filmed.
+The show was at a low, limited budget, costing approximately $750,000 per episode.
+According to Miller during an interview with Entertainment Weekly in 2017, Clone High helped Lord and Miller learn about filmmaking, including editing and execution of timing.